Here are the main highlights:

 OBD2 Error Codes: P0014, P0015, P0016, P0017

-Your car’s timing belt is vital for maintaining combustion, as it synchronizes the movement of the crankshaft and camshaft.
+Your car’s timing belt is essential for maintaining combustion, as it synchronizes the movement of the crankshaft and camshaft.
 This ensures the intake and exhaust valves open and close in sync with the pistons.

 The motor will feel coarse at idle if the timing belt is loose or the teeth are excessively worn.
 Moreover, since accelerating increases engine RPMs, they will likely fluctuate when speeding up.
 In a worst-case scenario, timing belt failure can even prevent the engine from starting.